New survey results from Common Sense Media shed light on what teens really think—and will admit to—about social media

 As my kid clearly knows, teenage life is now synonymous with social media.
 Just six years ago, Common Sense Media’s survey of teens found that only 34 percent of teens used social media more than once a day.
 In 2018, that number has skyrocketed to 70 percent.
 This includes 38 percent saying they use it multiple times per hour, and 16 percent saying they use it “almost constantly.”

-Social Media Issues for Teenagers
+Social Media According to Teenagers

 Here’s what else parents may want to know about what teens are saying about social media: